airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Since letters are represented as numbers, we can subtract them.
 Subtracting an upper-case letter from the same lower-case letter gives us how much we need to add to a lower-case letter to make it upper case.
-If that doesn\'t make sense, look at the ASCIIASCII code tables themselves (see the [Table of ASCII Codes](#table-of-ascii-codes)).
+If that doesn\'t make sense, look at the ASCII code tables themselves (see the [Table of ASCII Codes](#table-of-ascii-codes)).
 You\'ll notice that the number for the character `A` is 65 and the character `a` is 97.
 The conversion